THE JSA FACT FILE

 explosion left him blinded for life.
 He abandoned his medical practice at this

-point, devoting himself to research.
+point, devoting himself to writing crime exposes.
 His nurse, Myra Mason, became his personal

 assistant.